microsoft/vscode-docs/docs/remote/containers-advanced.md

 In this section we'll walk you through how to convert a local `devcontainer.json` into a remote one.
 Just follow these steps:

 1. Follow the steps above to start up VS Code pointing to the right Docker host.
-2. Create and open an empty folder in VS Code
+2. Create and open an empty folder in VS Code.
 3. Run **Remote-Containers: Add Container Configuration File...** from the command palette (`kbstyle(F1)`).
 4. Pick a starting point for your remote container from the list that appears.
 5. What you do next will depend on whether you picked a definition that uses a Dockerfile or Docker Compose.